Realizing stock market crashes: stochastic cusp catastrophe model of returns under the time-varying volatility: Empirical modeling of stock market crashes

 When moving to the right (b) part of the Table \ref{tab:estimates1}, we repeat the same analysis, but this time, we use original $r_t$ returns as the state variable.
-This means that we would like to compare the cusp catastrophe fit on the data with strongly varying volatility.
+This means that we would like to compare cusp catastrophe fit on the data with strongly varying volatility.
 While using the very long time span of the data where the volatility varies considerably, we expect the model to deteriorate.
-Although the application of the cusp catastrophe model to the non-stationary data can be questioned, we bring these estimates for comparison to our modeling approach.
+Although the application of cusp catastrophe model to the non-stationary data can be questioned, we bring these estimates for comparison to our modeling approach.
 We can see an important result here.
 While linear and logistic models provide the very similar fits in terms of log likelihoods, information criteria and $R^2$, both unrestricted as well as restricted cusp models deteriorate. $\omega_1$ coefficient together with all the other coefficients are still strongly different from zero, but important result is that not only the logistic model describes the data better, but also the presence of bifurcations in the raw return data can not be claimed.

-To conclude this section, the results suggest strong evidence that over the long period of almost 27 years, stock markets were bifurcational.
+To conclude this section, the results suggest strong evidence that over the long period of almost 27 years, stock markets are better described by cusp catastrophe model.
 Using our two-step modeling approach we have shown that cusp model fits the data far best, fundamental and bifurcation sides are controlled by the indicators of fundament and speculative money, respectively.
 In a contrast, when cusp is fit to the original data under strong variation of volatility, model deteriorates.
 We should note that these results resemble the results from simulation, thus simulation strongly supports our modeling approach as well.